sonjali4/mongo-workshop-starter-2025/README.md

   - [Atlas cloud database](https://www.mongodb.com/atlas): You'll need an account here.
 You should easily be able to get one with an existing Gmail or GitHub account.

-- [Digital Ocean](https://www.digitalocean.com/): You'll need an account here.
+- [Render](https://render.com/): You'll need an account here.
 You can easily get one with an existing GitHub account.
-New Digital Ocean accounts get $200 in free credits for the first 60 days.
+This has a free tier which is sufficient to deploy both our backend and frontend in today's workshop, and has several cheap options if you want to keep a site running long-term.

 ## Docs